KQM-git/TCL/docs/enemy-data/automatons/ruin-hunter.md

 * The Ruin Hunter transforms it's left arm into a blade and raise it up, then quickly slashes once in front of itself.

-* It transforms and raises its' right arm, then attacks twice forward, followed by a spinning slash, ended by one final slash.
+* It transforms and raises its right arm, then attacks twice forward, followed by a spinning slash, ended by one final slash.

   * On occasions when it'll end a the combo above, it has a chance to perform a far-reaching sideways spin at the end, dealing heavy Damage.

-* If the player roams too far, it will change its' right hand to a drill and prepare to strike, after 2 seconds it will instantly charge towards the player, covering tons of distance in the process, dealing immense Damage.
+* If the player roams too far, it will change its right hand to a drill and prepare to strike, after 2 seconds it will instantly charge towards the player, covering tons of distance in the process, dealing immense Damage.

-* The Ruin Hunter may occasionally enter "Bombardment Mode" by detaching its' limbs which then serve as its' propulsion, pushing all nearby players away, and becoming airborne for a while or until its' core is hit.
+* The Ruin Hunter may occasionally enter "Bombardment Mode" by detaching its limbs which then serve as its propulsion, pushing all nearby players away, and becoming airborne for a while or until its core is hit.
 It will immediately enter this mode of attack if it's current target is too high or low in elevation.
-While parked in the air, its' core weak spot is exposed, and may perform one of the four following attacks:
+While parked in the air, its core weak spot is exposed, and may perform one of the four following attacks:

   * All thrusters point the sky and fire a barrage of 8 missiles into the air which shortly after, strike the ground randomly in a grid-like fashion.
 These missiles have a large AoE.
 This attack can be performed up to 10 times.

-  * If the player roams too far, the Ruins Hunter will fire 4 quick volleys of bullets toward its' target.
+  * If the player roams too far, the Ruins Hunter will fire 4 quick volleys of bullets toward its target.

   * If the player roams too far, the Ruins Hunter will shoot multiple missiles that can home in on the player.
 This attack is followed up with the Ruin Hunter charging up for a few seconds to unleash a focused beam attack, dealing immense Damage.